20 Easy Ways to Reuse Tea Bags

 When you’re shopping for tea and you want to ensure you’re not consuming toxins that leach from the plastic, it’s important to either look for tea bags made without plastic or zero waste tea brands.
 Loose leaf tea makes some of the best zero waste tea.

 If you decide to go with loose leaf tea, you simply need to pick up some of these top reusable tea bags to make a safe and convenient cup of tea.

-Best of all, no matter which option you choose, you can then use these neat ideas to reuse either loose leaf tea or the tea bags.
+No matter which option you choose, don’t forget to ensure you’re using an eco-friendly and non-toxic tea kettle so no dangerous chemicals are leaching into your water.
+Then you can then use these neat ideas to reuse either loose leaf tea or the tea bags.

 1. Compost Them

 The easiest way to reuse tea bags after you’ve used them is to compost them.
 Whether you’re using plastic-free tea bags or loose leaf tea, you can simply toss them in your compost pile and let them naturally breakdown into nutrient-rich organic material you can use in your garden.

 Tea is an excellent source of nitrogen and will quickly breakdown in your compost pile.
 The strings on tea bags are typically made of cotton and also compostable.

 Some tea bags have metal staples to attach the string to the bag.
 I personally remove the staple before composting, but I know other gardeners who leave the staple on since it’s so small and will eventually rust and disintegrate.

 We already discussed composting tea bags, but there’s another way you can use them in your garden.
 You’re not the only one who likes to drink tea.
 Your garden plants do as well!

 Simply brew some tea using old tea bags.
 When the tea has cooled down, pour the water on your plants to give them an extra kick of nutrients.